-E&E is always looking for top editorial talent.
+E&E News is always looking for top editorial talent.
 If you are a superior reporter and writer -- and you want to cover one of the most interesting policy areas on Earth -- we'd love to hear from you.
 E&E is not looking for bloggers or advocates.
 We want serious journalists who are politically savvy, write compelling copy and can't stand being beaten when pursuing a story.

 Greenwire is looking for an experienced reporter to join our natural resources team.
 You'll write short, sharp news stories and in-depth features.
 And while the job is based in our Washington newsroom, you'll be expected to travel because we prize on-the-ground reporting.

 Greenwire is one of E&E News' five daily online publications covering energy and the environment.
 Our subscribers expect smart reporting and lively writing, and we deliver.
 We pay competitive salaries and offer comprehensive benefits, including a 401(k) match.
 Interested?
 Email a cover letter, resume and no more than five clips to natural resources editor Noelle Straub at firstname.lastname@example.org.

 Greenwire is looking for reporting interns.
 We dive deep on energy and environmental issues, covering the ins and outs of politics, science, policy and business.
 We develop insightful, original stories readers won't find anywhere else.
 Our interns spend the bulk of their time reporting and writing.

 We're looking for enterprising reporters with an interest in our issues.
 These internships are ideal positions for reporters with a year or two of experience or outstanding recent graduates.
 Our fun, casual office is located steps from the Capitol in Washington, D.C.
 And we pay!
 Internships run for six months.